yobad/AppDevIII2024/_posts/2024-02-09-Lecture4_DataBinding.md

   ```

+  **Question:** Why did I use an ImageSource and not a string?
+Test it out with the `dotnet_bot_jetpack` image on the same page and explain why isn't it working with strings?

+  **Challenge #1;** Use binding to properties to replace the hardcoded `dotnet_bot_jetpack` source image and the `.NET Bot` label.

+  **Challenge #2: **Try using binding by making the `LikesCount` a public property and bind it to XAML using String formatting.

-  > You might wonder, what have we gained by using binding in this example?
+  > You might wonder, what have we gained by using binding in those example?
   >
-  > Not much for now, but as we make the `PostPage` more dynamic, having access to the variable properties in the code behind will make our lives much easier.
+  > Not much for now, but as we make the `PostPage` more dynamic, having access to the variable properties in the code behind will make our lives much easier later on.